 French Caribbean island of Guadeloupe starts restoring power after a strike prompted a blackout

-The government of French Caribbean island of Guadeloupe has said that power is being slowly restored after a worker’s strike shut down power
+The government of French Caribbean island of Guadeloupe has said that power has been restored to 160,000 customers a day after a strike by workers

-MEXICO CITY -- The government of the French Caribbean island of Guadeloupe said that power was being slowly restored Saturday morning, a day after a strike by workers left its 370,000 inhabitants in darkness for nearly 24 hours.
+MEXICO CITY -- The government of the French Caribbean island of Guadeloupe said that power has been restored to 160,000 customers Saturday morning a day after a strike by workers left its 370,000 inhabitants in darkness for nearly 24 hours.

 “Position the generator in a well-ventilated area, do not place indoors or in enclosed space, and do not refuel when the engine is hot,” the government said on social media platform X.